harvard-lil/capstone/capstone/capweb/templates/api.md

 [researchers](#def-researchers) who agree to certain restrictions on use and redistribution.
 Nor does this restriction apply to cases issued in [jurisdictions](#def-jurisdiction) that make their newly issued cases freely available online in an authoritative, citable, machine-readable format.
 We call these [whitelisted](#def-whitelisted) jurisdictions.
-Currently, Illinois and Arkansas are the only whitelisted jurisdictions.
+Currently, Illinois, Arkansas and New Mexico are the only whitelisted jurisdictions.

 We would love to whitelist more jurisdictions!
 If you are involved in US case publishing at the state or federal level,